ieuinge/OutfitPrep/README.md

 # OutfitPrep

-An app that creates outfit plan for a whole week or more. <WIP>
+A WIP Android app that creates outfit plan for a whole week or more.